 If you’ve been a Catholic for a while, you may have prayed the Lord’s Prayer thousands of times.
 But in all that praying, did you ever catch the part about the Eucharist?

-It’s easy to miss because the word “Eucharist” is not used explicitly.
+It’s easy to miss because we do not explicitly use the word “Eucharist.”

 Here’s the Lord’s Prayer with the part about the Eucharist bolded: